Sellers

 Before you sign the listing contract, it’s important that you believe in your agent.
 You truly believe he or she is going to get the job done.
 You trust in your heart that you see things eye-to-eye regarding the pricing, the marketing, the possible options for staging, and everything else that will ultimately lead up to the grand finale – a successful closing.

-You might have noticed that some Realtors have designations behind their names.
+You might have noticed that some Real Estate Agents have designations behind their names.
 GRI is one example and ABR is another.
-There are a few more and they all stem from receiving higher education from the National Association of Realtors.
+There are a few more and they all stem from receiving higher education from the National Association of Realtors®️.
 This does not mean that an individual must ascertain all of these levels to handle selling your home or help you find a new one.
 Everyone out there that holds an active real estate license must follow the National Code of Ethics.
 They are standards of practice that MUST remain in place to protect the public’s interest first before their own addenda in any and all circumstances.
 If there is a complaint filed against an agent and it’s found through a court of law that they did not adhere to the code, they face severe penalties including fines, license revoking or suspension, and possible prison.
-Being a licensed Realtor is very serious and nothing to play around with.
+Being a licensed Real Estate Agent is very serious and nothing to play around with.

 Work With Racquel